jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 Selecting a protocol

 ```
 1. User searches for a protocol within a pre-defined dataset.
-Table is rendered and validated.
+The exact specified protocol is rendered and validated.
 2. As above, user is able to edit and tweak the protocol after as they see fit
 ```

 ---

-### 2.4 Important Facts about OIT
+### 2.4 Misc

-- Foods for OIT can be liquids or solids.
-- The protein content of each food is required.
-Examples:
-  - Peanut butter: ~23 g protein per 100 g (≈ 230 mg protein per g)
-  - Milk: ~9 g protein per 250 ml (≈ 36 mg protein per ml)
-- At initial steps, doses are often too small to measure on a scale and require dilution.

 Dilution assumptions:

-- Solid-in-liquid: we assume that solid contributes negligibly to final volume.
+- Solid-in-liquid: for simplicity we assume that solid contributes negligibly to final volume.
 - Liquid-in-liquid: Volumes are additive.

 Phenotypes supported: